dev81log/HTML-CLI-Editor/README.md

 # EditorHtml

-Programa que interpreta a mudança a tag <strong> em regex.
+Programa que interpreta a mudança a tag "<strong>" em regex.

 Funcionalidades: